 The checks that we now have to complete are for people of all nationalities, including UK citizens and must be completed by everyone who wants to apply for a hackney carriage/private hire driver's licence or a private hire operator's licence.

 This means that licensing officers will now need to see proof of right to work in the UK for every new applicant and every existing licence holder.
-Please see the list of the documents that will be required, or contact the licensing team if you need further information about what documents are acceptable to prove the right to work in the UK.
+Please download the list of the documents (PDF) that will be required, or contact the licensing team if you need further information about what documents are acceptable to prove the right to work in the UK.
 Original documents only will be accepted.
 We cannot accept photocopies.

 Home Office online right to work checking service